How to teach the ocarina to children

 The ocarina is not a toy, and it is capable of impressive performance in skilled hands.
 Being able to practically demonstrate what it can actually do will inspire learners to improve.

 Start with music fundamentals

 Teaching the ocarina to children is considerably easier if you realise that music can be broken into fundamentals which can be learned separately.
-Building a strong foundation in these makes playing an instrument much easier.
+Building a strong foundation in these first makes learning to play the ocarina much easier.

 Rhythm is the repeating division of time, and is easy to teach to children with practical games.
 For example:

 - Put on a metronome, or otherwise provide a steady beat.

 - On one beat, touch the belly